 Bumpsale lets you sell something using incremental pricing.
 It’s a novel and interesting way to sell things.
 Jason Zook (at the time known as Jason Sadler) came up with the idea to sell spots in his now-defunct T-shirt wearing business.

 I love the mathematical beauty of the process.
 The idea is like a hybrid between auctions and straight-up selling.
-The price starts at a very low price—let’s say $1—and each time someone buys, the price goes up by a predetermined amount, like $1.
-Hence, “incremental pricing”.
+The price starts at a meager price—let’s say $1—and each time someone buys, the price goes up by a predetermined amount, like $1.
+Hence, “incremental pricing.”

 This introduces a sense of urgency to the sale.
 If you buy early, you can get a great deal.
 If you buy late, you pay a higher price.

 It worked out nicely for Jason’s T-shirt wearing business.
 Companies could pay Jason to wear their branded T-shirt and promote their products for a day.
-In the beginning when he was relatively unknown, Jason had to charge less for his services.
-As he became more well-known, he could charge more.
+In the beginning, when he was relatively unknown, Jason had to charge less for his services.
+He could charge more as he became more well-known.
 Bumpsale took care of that for him.
-The first day of promotion costed $1, the second day $2, the third day $3… until the end of the year when he was charging over $300 for a day of T-shirt-wearing promotion.
+The first day of promotion cost $1, the second day $2, the third day $3… until the end of the year when he was charging over $300 for a day of the T-shirt-wearing promotion.

 Bumpsale pricing works best for anything that increases in value with time.
-This can be for consulting services, collections of information, access to social networks, or products that are regularly improved upon.
+It can be for consulting services, collections of information, access to social networks, or products that are regularly improved upon.